parkinsonhelper/parkinson-helper/README.md

 1. Clone the repository.
 2. Open `ParkinsonHelper.xcodeproj` in Xcode.
-3. Build and run the project on the simulator or a physical device.
+3. Build and run the project on the simulator or a physical device (ie. Iphone).

 ## Project Files
 s/n | filename | Description